Tutorial

 from inspect_ai.scorer import includes

-from inspect_ai.solver import basic_agent, plan, system_message
+from inspect_ai.solver import basic_agent, solver, system_message

 from inspect_ai.tool import bash, python